Cyprus

 Citizenship & nationality

-Category F is an immigration permit for non–EU/EEA nationals who declare they will not take employment in Cyprus and can maintain themselves from overseas income.
-EU citizens use free movement instead and do not need Category F.
+Category F is for people who are not EU citizens and will not work in Cyprus.
+You support yourself from income abroad.
+EU citizens move under free movement rules and do not need Category F.

-- •Income is expected to be stable and from lawful foreign sources (pensions, dividends, rent, interest, or documented foreign remote earnings, depending on how counsel frames the file).
+- •Income should be steady from abroad: pensions, dividends, rent, interest, or sometimes documented remote pay, depending on how your lawyer presents the file.

-- •You normally need a clean criminal record, housing (purchase or long-term lease), health coverage, and a local bank account pathway for transfers.
+- •You usually need a clean criminal record, housing (buy or long lease), health insurance, and a local bank account for transfers.

-- •Do not confuse Category F with the fast-track permanent residence routes that require qualifying real-estate investment and much higher declared income.
+- •Do not mix this up with fast-track residence tied to large property investment and much higher income.

-Validate the current Civil Registry & Migration Department forms and income bands with a Cyprus immigration lawyer or the official government portal — amounts and document lists change.
+Check current Civil Registry and Migration Department forms and income bands with a Cyprus lawyer or the official portal.
+Amounts and lists change.

 Best for